Dynaco FM-3 Service

 Option B $159

-Your original four-section electrolytic filter capacitor can is retained for cosmetics and the new audio-quality capacitors attached neatly and securely at the chassis bottom.
-(For a new replacement filter capacitor can, add $40 and make a notation on the order form.)
-R38 is at the original values but replaced with a quieter metal oxide type.
-The other four resistors are at their original resistance values but replaced with higher wattage ratings, as the originals often get hot and scorch the circuit board.
+The original four-section electrolytic filter capacitor can is ancient and probably humming and near failure.
+R38 is at the original value but replaced with a quieter metal oxide type.
+The other four resistors are at their original resistance values but replaced with quieter metal oxides at higher wattage ratings, as the originals often get hot and scorch the circuit board.

 Replacement of all eight stereo multiplex board film capacitors with top-shelf audio-grade polypropylene capacitors.
 This option results in lower noise in stereo and better stereo separation.
-C82 and C83 are increased a bit from 0.1uF to 0.47uF for better bass response and impedance matching to modern amplifiers.
-If you want the original values or an increase to 1 uF, we can do that, too.
+AC coupling capacitors C82 and C83 are increased a bit from 0.1 µF to 0.47 µF for compatibility with modern amplifiers and a flatter low-bass response.
+This allows your tuner to be used with older tube preamplifiers with an input impedance of around 470 kΩ and modern preamplifiers that are nearer to 50kΩ, and maintain a flat frequency response in the low bass region.
 (We’re purists and don’t consider changing the values of C82 and C83 a modification as much as an adjustment.)

-Replacement of PEC-1 and PEC-2 modules (Dynaco part 555001).
-This corrects a design error in the de-emphasis circuit that depresses the upper frequencies.
-With this option you’ll get a more neutral tonal balance.
+Replacement of PEC-1 and PEC-2 (Dynaco part 555001) and the PC-8 PEC (Dynaco part 555004).
+The PEC-1 and 2 replacement corrects a design error in the de-emphasis circuit that depresses the upper frequencies.
+With this option you’ll get a more neutral tonal balance because of the resulting flatter frequency response between about 10 kHz to 15 kHz.
 Again, not a modification–more a correction.
 We didn’t invent it.
 It’s been around now for years.
+We also replace the PC-8 PEC module, which is less audibly critical than the other PEC modules, but it’s getting old, and it’s a good idea to replace it while we’re already in there.
 The main parts used are expensive, close-tolerance mica capacitors, and building the boards is time-intensive, so this option is somewhat costly.
-We also replace the PC-8 PEC module (Dynaco part 555004), which is less audibly critical than the other PEC modules, but it’s getting old, and it’s a good idea to replace it while we’re already in there.

 The replacement modules we use are from shaneaune.com.
 Above is a set of all three, which get installed with Option D.

 In rear, multiplex board with new capacitors.
 In far rear left and right are C82 and C83.
-In front left, two other new capacitors (C29 and C30).
+In front left, two other new capacitors (C29 and C31).

 How to Send Your Unit